 Learners around the world see COVID-19 as a major turning point for modern education with online learning as a lasting legacy from the pandemic

 Pearson, the world’s learning company, today released the results of its second Global Learner Survey, an annual study capturing the voice of learners worldwide.
 The findings show learners believe there is little likelihood of ever returning to the pre-COVID world of fully in-person work and learning, with more than 75% saying the pandemic has fundamentally changed education as we know it.
 While learners come to terms with this new reality, they also are pushing for schools and government to address inequity and rushing to gather the digital skills that will help them adapt to the new economy.
+Employers are notorious for not offering worthy compensation for an injury sustained at the workplace.
+This is something you need not worry about if you hire a skilled spine injury at work attorney Summerlin.

 Pearson conducted the study with Harris Insights & Analytics to give learners in seven countries the opportunity to voice their opinions on primary, secondary and higher education, and careers and the future of work during the pandemic.
 More than 7,000 people, ranging in age from 16 to 70, participated in the poll.
 Now in its second year, the survey is the most comprehensive and wide ranging global public opinion survey of learners.